hhd-dev/hhd/readme.md

 sudo systemctl disable --now handycon.service sudo dnf remove handygccs-git # (verify ?)
 ```

+### <a name="bazzite"></a>Bazzite
+Handheld Daemon comes pre-installed on Bazzite and updates along-side the system.
+The latest version of Handheld Daemon becomes available at the latest the next
+day after release, and can be managed through the Bazzite updater.
+In addition, Bazzite contains all the required patches for the Handheld Daemon
+supported devices, so it is the recommended distro to use Handheld Daemon with.

+In addition, Bazzite has some incompatibilities with the current install steps,
+so they will not work if you follow them.
+Essentially, a new service file needs to be written for it that contains the
+correct home path (`/var/home`) and then you can disable the built-in version
+service and use the new one instead.

 ### ❄️ NixOS (experimental)
 Update the `nixpkgs.url` input in your flake to point at [the PR](https://github.com/NixOS/nixpkgs/pull/277661/) branch: